-CDC has worked to build the science base that will inform effective and efficient public health action for healthy aging.
-With an appropriation of \$10 million, CDC can partner with national organizations to ensure education of public health professionals and support pilot states in the implementation of the National Plan to Address Alzheimer's Disease for 2012, 2013 and 2014.
+CDC has worked to build the science base that will inform public health action for healthy aging.
+With an appropriation of \$10 million, CDC can partner with groups like NACDD to ensure education of public health professionals and support pilot states in the implementation of the National Plan to Address Alzheimer's Disease.
 These states will develop comprehensive plans to support the implementation, availability and dissemination of proven strategies.
 This will include approaches to broaden the use of clinical preventive services and community-based long term care strategies and policies to ensure functional independence and enhance quality of life, including a focus on caregiving.

-For more information visit www.cdc.gov/aging
+\For more information visit www.cdc.gov/aging